 What products should not be mixed with retinol?

-However, retinol is a powerful ingredient that can cause irritation, skin sensitivity, and redness if misused or combined with certain other active ingredients.
+However, retinol is a powerful ingredient that can cause irritation, skin sensitivity and redness if misused or combined with certain other active ingredients.
 Here are the combinations to avoid to maximize its effectiveness and protect your skin.

-1. Retinol and Alpha-Hydroxylated Acids (AHA)
+1. Retinol and Alpha-Hydroxy Acids (AHAs)

 Solution: Alternate their use, applying AHAs in the morning and retinol in the evening, or using them every other day.

-2. Retinol and Beta-Hydroxylated Acids (BHA)
+2. Retinol and Beta-Hydroxy Acids (BHA)

 3. Retinol and Vitamin C